Nationals vs. Cardinals Player Props Betting Odds

 Thomas Stats

-- Thomas has 80 hits with 19 doubles, two triples, 11 home runs, 18 walks and 35 RBI.
-He's also stolen seven bases.
+- Thomas has recorded 81 hits with 19 doubles, two triples, 11 home runs and 18 walks.
+He has driven in 36 runs with seven stolen bases.

-- Thomas hopes to build on a seven-game hitting streak in this matchup.
-In his last 10 games he is hitting .341 with seven doubles, a triple, two home runs, a walk and seven RBI.
+- Thomas has picked up at least one hit in eight straight games.
+In his last 10 games he is batting .350 with seven doubles, a triple, two home runs, a walk and eight RBI.

 Thomas Recent Games